ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 ### Defining the Service

-A service is defined in ProtoBuf as follows.
+A service is defined in Protobuf as follows.

 ```proto
 service AdminService {